MicrosoftDocs/memdocs/sccm/mdm/deploy-use/predeclare-devices-with-hardware-id.md

 ## Format for uploading .csv files

 The .csv file you use to identify devices by IMEI or serial number must have the following format, excluding the top row which provided for guidance only.
-Each row must contain either an IMEI number or iOS serial number.
-Only the serial numbers of iOS devices can be predeclared; use IMEI number for other device platforms.
+Each row must contain an ID number, either an IMEI number or iOS serial number.
+IMEI numbers can be used for Android, iOS, and Windows devices. iOS serial numbers are also supported.
 This table contains sample data:

 | IMEI #  | iOS Serial #  | OS | Details |
 |------------ |---------------|-----|-----|